 A damp flannel fresh from the fridge can feel very soothing when those gums are feeling particularly raw.

-Just make sure it’s not dripping too much – and gently wipe it over the sore areas of her mouth.
+Just make sure it’s not dripping too much, and then gently wipe it over the sore areas of your child's mouth.

 Can I use a teething necklace?